Luminar-Technolab/Counter-redux-Nov23/README.md

         - REDUX TOOLKIT
             - configureStore() : creating a Redux store
             - Provider from react-redux : Provide store to react App
+            - createSlice() : used to hold both action and reducer together and it return reducer, actions
+            - useSelector : hook used to access state from store to compoenet
+            - useDispatch : hook used dispatch/execute the action from component